 Celebrating National Adoption Month

-November 1, 2011 by Ellen Kahn, Family Project Director
+November 1, 2011 by Ellen Kahn, Director of the Children, Youth & Families Program

 For many November 1 is just “the day after Halloween,” a day when our kids are harder to rouse from sleep after a late night of trick or treating and a belly full of candy.
 For others, however, today marks the start of National Adoption Month, an opportunity to focus on the ongoing need to find permanent families for over 100,000 children and youth in foster care, and to celebrate the thousands of adoptive families that are part of the fabric of every community.
 Throughout this month you will see and hear stories about adoptive families, “recruitment” messages encouraging you to consider adoption (either as a means of starting or expanding your family), and you will learn more about the needs and opportunities for providing a forever home to a waiting child.